-We operate three Sports & Co. superstores that were opened between March and November 1995.
-Sports & Co. superstores average 25,000 square feet and offer a broader assortment of athletic footwear, apparel and equipment than our Hibbett Sports stores.
-Athletic equipment and apparel represent a higher percentage of the overall merchandise mix at Sports & Co. superstores than they do at Hibbett Sports stores.
-Sports & Co. superstores are designed to project the same in-store atmosphere as our Hibbett Sports stores but on a larger scale.
-We have no plans to open any superstores in the future.
+We operate one Sports & Co.
+(Superstore) that was opened in November 1995.
+The Superstore is approximately 25,000 square feet and offers a broader assortment of athletic footwear, apparel and equipment than our Hibbett Sports stores.
+Athletic equipment and apparel represent a higher percentage of the overall merchandise mix at the Superstore than they do at Hibbett Sports stores.
+We have no plans to open any Superstores in the future.

-Team Sales
+Team

-Hibbett Team Sales, Inc. (Team Sales), a wholly-owned subsidiary of the Company, is a leading supplier of customized athletic apparel, equipment and footwear primarily to school athletic programs in Alabama and parts of Georgia, Florida and Mississippi.
-Team Sales sells its merchandise directly to educational institutions and youth associations.
-The operations of Team Sales are independent of the operations of our retail stores.
-Team Sales does not meet the quantitative or qualitative reporting requirements of the Accounting Standards Codification (ASC) Topic 280, Segment Reporting.
+Hibbett Team Sales, Inc. (Team), a wholly-owned subsidiary of the Company, is a leading supplier of customized athletic apparel, equipment and footwear primarily to school athletic programs in Alabama and parts of Georgia, Florida and Mississippi.
+Team sells its merchandise directly to educational institutions and youth associations.
+The operations of Team are independent of the operations of our retail stores.

+None of our store concepts meet the quantitative or qualitative requirements of the Accounting Standards Codification (ASC) Topic 280, Segment Reporting.

-Our Expansion Strategy
+Our Growth Strategy

-In Fiscal 1994, we began to accelerate our rate of new store openings to take advantage of the growth opportunities in our target markets.
-We have currently identified 350 to 375 potential markets for future Hibbett Sports stores within the states in which we operate.
+We currently have identified markets for our Hibbett Sports stores within the states in which we operate to grow to over 1300 stores.
 Our clustered expansion program, which calls for opening new stores within a two-hour driving distance of an existing Hibbett location, allows us to take advantage of efficiencies in distribution, marketing and regional management.
-It also allows us to build on our understanding of merchandise selection for that area.
-We believe our current distribution center can support over 1,200 stores
+It also allows us to build on our understanding of merchandise selection for the local market.

-In Fiscal 2012, we expect our net store openings to accelerate somewhat over Fiscal 2011.
+In Fiscal 2013, we expect our net store openings to accelerate over Fiscal 2012.
 We have identified potential markets but have experienced difficulty in securing suitable real estate or leases within the targeted market over the last few years.
 Although new construction store sites continue to be a challenge to find, we have been able to capitalize on prime locations left vacant by franchised and entertainment-related business closings.
 While we expect new store growth at a faster pace than the last few years, we still anticipate that the current economic environment, particularly in the commercial real estate market, will continue to make it harder to open our stores at our historical rate of growth.
 Because of the slowdown of new store openings, we have turned our focus somewhat on expanding high performing stores and have seen successful results from this strategy.